Aashmeet/DataAnalyticsPipeline/README.md

 *aws s3 cp *TrafficAccidents *s3://$TOPIC_MODELING_DEMO_BUCKET/$ARTICLES_FOLDER/*

 *5. *Validate that these files appear in S3 bucket using the console.

+  aws s3 ls s3://$TOPIC_MODELING_DEMO_BUCKET/$ARTICLES_FOLDER/

-6. Additionally, create "output" folder in S3 bucket at the same level as "articles" folder.
+6. Go to Services and type S3 in the AWS services .
+Click on the bucket you created just now .
+Create “output” folder in S3 bucket at the same level as “articles” folder.

  ![](/media/Picture4.png)

 **Step 4  Create a topic modeling job from Amazon Comprehend Console.**

-In order to do this ,go to the Organisation tab ,click on "Create"
+In order to do this ,go to the Services ,type Amazon Comprehend ,then go to the Organisation tab  for the service and click on “Create”

  ![](/media/Picture5.png)

 1. Click Create; Enter the following values.
+     Name - TM_<<Yourfirstnamelastname>>

      S3 Data Location : <<BUCKET_NAME>>/input folder